voxpupuli-archive/puppet-bacula/README.md

-    storage_sqlite_package        bacula_storage_sqlite_package   The name of the package to install the storage daemon's sqlite functionality director_mysql_package        bacula_director_mysql_package   The name of the package to install the director's mysql functionality storage_mysql_package         bacula_storage_mysql_package    The name of the package to install the storage's sqlite functionality director_template             bacula_director_template        The ERB template to use for configuring the director instead of the one included with the module storage_template              bacula_storage_template         The ERB template to use for configuring the storage daemon instead of the one included with the module console_template              bacula_console_template         The ERB template to use for configuring the bconsole instead of the one included with the module
+    storage_sqlite_package        bacula_storage_sqlite_package   The name of the package to install the storage daemon's sqlite functionality director_mysql_package        bacula_director_mysql_package   The name of the package to install the director's mysql functionality storage_mysql_package         bacula_storage_mysql_package    The name of the package to install the storage's sqlite functionality client_template               bacula_client_template          The ERB template to use for configuring the client instead of the one included with the module director_template             bacula_director_template        The ERB template to use for configuring the director instead of the one included with the module storage_template              bacula_storage_template         The ERB template to use for configuring the storage daemon instead of the one included with the module console_template              bacula_console_template         The ERB template to use for configuring the bconsole instead of the one included with the module